Presidio of Monterey, Camp Roberts fire departments hold prescribed burn

 |0

-This work, Presidio of Monterey, Camp Roberts fire departments hold prescribed burn [Image 5 of 5], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Presidio of Monterey, Camp Roberts fire departments hold prescribed burn, by Winifred Brown, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT